quarksuite/legacy/README.md

 ### Using Quarksilver

 Quarksilver is organized under two main modules: `colors` and `toolkit`.
 The first contains convenience functions for generating palettes from color data.
-The second contains the bare metal utilities for constructing design systems.
+The second contains all the bare metal utilities for constructing design systems.

 You can copy the block of code below if you’d just like to get going with a simple system that’s ready for consumption and token output by Style Dictionary.